sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 <h2 id="4.5"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">4.5 Development Best Practices</h2>

-The itenteion of the module is to provide oractical guidance for data & analytics creators who are managing their content throughout its lifecycle in Microsoft Fabric.
+The intention of the module is to provide practical guidance for data & analytics creators who are managing their content throughout its lifecycle in Microsoft Fabric.
 The article focuses on the use of git integration for source control and deployment pipelines as a release tool.
 For a general guidance on Enterprise content publishing, Enterprise content publishing.

-## Your should conside 4 best practices when deploying within your Microsoft Fabric Tenant: ##
+## Your should consider 4 best practices when deploying within your Microsoft Fabric Tenant: ##
 * Content preparation - Prepare your content for lifecycle management.
 * Development - Learn about the best ways of creating content in the deployment pipelines development stage.
 * Test - Understand how to use a deployment pipelines test stage to test your environment.x